softprops/softprops.github.io/posts/digitally-unmastered.md

 Many have covered how to manage doing so on the command line.
 Most or which have covered how to manage propagating that rename to GitHub though its web UI.

-This post covers how to do close that gap with the ✨ [GitHub CLI](https://cli.github.com/)✨.
+This post covers how to close that gap with the ✨ [GitHub CLI](https://cli.github.com/)✨.

 ## motivation